-[Note: This story was first published in 2013 and has been updated regularly since, including in August 2017.
-We are presenting it again here as part of our end-of-year Best of Brick week.]
+[Editor's note: An earlier version of this story was published in 2017.
+We have updated it with new information for 2018 and are presenting it here as part of our summer Best of Brick week.]

 1. There's a lot more to a neighborhood than meets the eye